Quick and Easy Green Chicken Chili

 - 1 teaspoon ground coriander

 - ½ teaspoon black pepper

-- 3 cups cooked shredded chicken (approx two cooked breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)
+- 3 cups cooked shredded chicken (approx 2 cooked chicken breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)

 - 1 cup of salsa verde